George Washington and Jefferson National Forests: Activities

 The forests are popular hiking, mountain biking, and hunting destinations.
 The Appalachian Trail extends for 330 miles (530 km) from the southern end of Shenandoah National Park through the forest and along the Blue Ridge Parkway.
 The forest is within a two-hour drive for over ten million people and thus receives large numbers of visitors, especially in the region closest to Shenandoah National Park.

 The George Washington National Forest is a popular destination for trail runners.
 It is the location for several Ultramarathons, including the Massanutten Mountain Trails 100 miler, the Old Dominion 100 miler, and the Old Dominion Memorial 100 miler.

 George Washington Forest is also the venue for Nature Camp, a natural science education-oriented summer camp for youth.
 The camp is located on national forest land near the town of Vesuvius, Virginia.

 It has operated at this location since the summer of 1953.

 Counties

-Jefferson National Forest is located in 22 separate counties, more than any other National Forest except Mark Twain National Forest in Missouri, which lies in 29 counties.
+Jefferson National Forest is located in 23 separate counties, more than any other National Forest except Mark Twain National Forest in Missouri, which lies in 29 counties.
 Botetourt, Monroe, and Rockbridge counties, at the dividing line between the two forests, include parts of both forests.
 Thirdly, note that the state of Kentucky actually has very little area, with its two counties bringing up the tail end of Jefferson National Forest.

-Ranger District Offices
+Ranger district offices

 Ranger offices are the Forest Service's public service offices.
 Maps and other information about the forests can be obtained at these locations.
 These offices are open Monday through Friday from 8:00 a.m. to 4:30 p.m.
 The Supervisor's Office in Roanoke is not located in the forest and is primarily an administrative location.

 District offices are listed from north to south.
 Counties are in Virginia unless otherwise indicated.